hydro-dev/HydroJudge/README.md

 node jd5/daemon.js
 ```

-Note that this requires a `sudo` to create cgroups on first execution.
+Note that this requires a `sudo` to create cgroups.

 ## FAQ